gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 IoT stuff has been super fun for me to explore, and I'm pumped to share it with you.
 This is pretty much a love letter to you from me about IoT.

-Final note: This tutorial was made possible by a generous grant from the Helium Foundation's IOTWG; huge thanks to them for the support.

 Enjoy!

 ### Get After It